ftuyama/duel-links-bot/README.md

 1. Install
   - Install Duellink PC from Steam
   - Download Autowin cheat from [here](https://ex.in.th)
-    for now, this farm bot only compatible with Autowin  and skip PVE cheat for Duellink PC via Steam from that site.
+    for now, this farm bot only compatible with __Instan Win__ and for Duellink PC via Steam from that site.
 Read carefully and follow necessary step on that link
   - Install Autoit with full installation mode.
 You can get it in [here](https://www.autoitscript.com/site/autoit/downloads/)
 2. Configuration